youssefx99/charityForGood-Front/README.md

 - Ensure sensitive environment variables are changed in production (`JWT_SECRET`, `MONGO_URI`)
 - Use HTTPS in production environment
 - Regularly review user permissions
+- Set up proper CORS configuration for your backend API